Skip to main content

 Childhood's End, Babylon's Ashes & Rogue One

-"It is unwise from some interstellar species to give us technology to leave the Earth - chances that we would use it for star wars are bigger than we would go the next level and use it for peaceful exploration of solar system and beyond." - What is Intelligent Life?
-As promised in my last post story about one grim political view of the last forgettable year , please behold another glimpse to the humanity from another angle.
-Let's move today from raw reality to the reality-inspired fiction and make a little peek into three science-fiction masterpieces.
-Two of them, product of current almost expired year, that if you ask me, are making this forgettable year, well, little less forgettable.
-But before Daniel Abraham's and Ty Franck's "Babylon's Ashes", sixth book of The Expanse and "Rogue One: A Star Wars Story", Star Wars sequel, I think this is a perfect moment for me to start the review with another classic, in the most genuine meaning of ...
+"It is unwise of some interstellar species to give us technology to leave the Earth; chances that we would use it for star wars are bigger than we would go to the next level and use it for peaceful exploration of the solar system and beyond." - What is Intelligent Life?
+As promised in my last post story about one grim political view of the last forgettable year , please behold another glimpse of humanity from another angle.
+Let's move today from raw reality to reality-inspired fiction and make a little peek into three science-fiction masterpieces.
+Two of them, products of the current almost expired year, are, if you ask me, making this forgettable year, well, a little less forgettable.
+But before Daniel Abraham's and Ty Franck's "Babylon's Ashes", the sixth book of The Expanse, and "Rogue One: A Star Wars Story", the Star Wars sequel, I think this is a perfect moment for me to start the review with another classic, in the most genuine mea...

 What is Intelligent Life?

-I remember reading an article in the Guardian last year with title "Our galaxy may contain billions of planets with the same mass as Earth".
-Surely, it is valid scientific guess as it is but if it is really true, my first thought would be that intelligent life as we know it (assuming we are intelligent species) is as rare as we can imagine.
-If they are not, the big question is why we are still not able to detect any single proof of their existence or still not eaten by some violent alien species?
+I remember reading an article in the Guardian last year with the title "Our galaxy may contain billions of planets with the same mass as Earth".
+Surely, it is a valid scientific guess as it is, but if it is really true, my first thought would be that intelligent life as we know it (assuming we are intelligent species) is as rare as we can imagine.
+If they are not, the big question is: why are we still not able to detect any single proof of their existence or are they still not eaten by some violent alien species?
 The only logical answer that we are first one walks on the edge of impossibility to me.
-Most likely we are missing something important, a discovery as important as fire was.
+Most likely we are missing something important—a discovery as important as fire was.
 While this statement is still accurate and generally speaking plausible, let's think a little more about it.
-So to start with the original statement, is there really that many planets with Earth like properties in our galaxy?
-Ever since I read the Drake equation for the first time (shown above), I coul...
+So to start with the original statement, are there really that many planets with Earth-like properties in our galaxy?
+Ever since I read the Drake equation for the first time (sho...